trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

 ------------------------------------

 Define the set of packages for a given TriBIT repo.
-This macro is typically called from inside of a PackagesList.cmake file for a given TriBITS repo.
+This macro is typically called from inside of a `<repoDir>/PackagesList.cmake`_ file for a given TriBITS repo.

 Usage::